shadows911/baruf/content/p/names.md

 ---
 title: "The Philosopher&#8217;s Stoned: an Opinionated Introduction to Proper Names"
 a: ["Alex Dunn"]
-date: "2014-04-07 23:00:00-07:00"
+date: "2014-06-19 20:00:00-07:00"
 t: ["philosophy", "maps"]
-draft: true
+description: "Snape was wrong when he suggested that the Marauder&#8217;s Map is &#8220;plainly full of Dark Magic,&#8221; but it really is a remarkably powerful artifact and it's not at all obvious how it works."
 ---

-Snape was wrong when he suggested that the Marauder's Map is "plainly full of Dark Magic," but it is a remarkably powerful artifact and it's not at all obvious how it works.
+Snape was wrong when he suggested that the Marauder's Map is "plainly full of Dark Magic," but it really is a remarkably powerful artifact and it's not at all obvious how it works.
 How does it know your name, in order to label your dot as it tracks you throughout the castle?
-In order to answer that question, we're going to have to start from the beginning, and figure out what *names* even are, and how *they* work.  *Sonorous!*
+To figure that out, we're going to have to start from the beginning, and figure out what names even *are*, and how *they* work.

+*Sonorous!*

 <!--more-->